-The reporting date for the Maine Public Employees Retirement System Retiree Group Life Insurance Program presented in this report is June 30, 2021.
-Measurements as of the reporting date are based on the fair value of assets as of June 30, 2021, and the Total OPEB Liability as of the valuation date, June 30, 2020, rolled forward to June 30, 2021.
-New demographic assumptions were adopted since the last valuation based on the results of the pension plan's experience study conducted in the first half of 2021, and the discount rate was lowered to 6.50%.
-Therefore, the update procedures included the addition of service cost and interest cost offset by actual benefit payments as well as adding the impact of the assumption changes, as permitted under GASB No. 74.
+The reporting date for the Maine Public Employees Retirement System Retiree Group Life Insurance Program presented in this report is June 30, 2022.
+Measurements as of the reporting date are based on the fair value of assets as of June 30, 2022, and the Total OPEB Liability (TOL) as of the valuation date, June 30, 2022.
+There was an update of census data since the prior valuation.